 We appreciate your correspondence.
-Due to the large volume of mail we receive, we may be unable to reply personally or at great length, but please be assured that every submission will be read and carefully considered.
-Response times can vary from a few days to a few weeks (sometimes longer), depending on the complexity of the matter and the volume of incoming mail in our mailbox.
+Owing to the large volume of mail we receive, we may be unable to reply at great length, but please be assured that every submission will be acknowledged, read, and carefully considered.

-All correspondence and submissions should include the sender's name, and complete postal mailing address.
+• Correspondence should include the sender's name and complete postal mailing address.

-We prefer submissions be in plain text format, sent in an e-mail message, without attachments.
+• Submissions should be in a plain text format, sent in an e-mail message, without attachments.

 To suggest a problem for the Master Solvers' Club or Challenge The Champs